“Wise men say, and not without reason, that whoever wished to foresee the future might consult the past” -Machiavelli

 Forecasting expected Loss is one of the major pain points for banks.
 Manual processes cannot be expected to model and calculate the life of loan losses.
 Discounted cash flow methods and vintage models are some of the loss rate methods defined by FASB, and banks need a system in place for execution and maximum utilization of these methods.
 Banks also need to know how loans are migrating with time to different risk categories and if the ALLL estimation model is in tandem with the bank’s loan portfolio.

 Solution: Analytics and Reporting tool

 An Analytics based forecasting system can provide end-to-end analytical support to banks for forecasting loss rates.
-Such systems ingest data from multiple sources, analyse data in its core framework, which has Topology Manager, Core analytics, Business Analytics and Model Generation modules, and feed processed data to other applications.
+Such systems ingest data from multiple sources, analyze data in its core framework, which has Topology Manager, Core Analytics, Business Analytics, and Model Generation modules, and feed processed data to other applications.
 A reporting system utilizes the information analyzed by the core analytics engine to generate reports on the basis of which banks can decide if their loan portfolio needs to be overhauled, if certain loan types are to be avoided that are producing a skew in the ALLL estimate and such decisions can significantly impact a bank’s capital planning needs.

 That’s ALLL there is in the game!

 Not everything is as bleak as it seems.
-Although, the initial phase seems to be a tough nut to crack, there is a silver lining to CECL too!
+Although the initial phase seems to be a tough nut to crack, there is a silver lining to CECL too!
 Assuming that you start analyzing and preparing for CECL today, and your ALLL is as close to the actual risk of your portfolio, it will be the game clincher for your bank!
-You can make the maximum utilization of your capital when your ALLL is low, as well as get more than sufficient cover during down time.
+You can make the maximum utilization of your capital when your ALLL is low, as well as get more than sufficient cover during downtime.
 Sounds like a twofer?
 You bet!